uc-wilso6jm/it3038c-scripts/project1/readme.md

 ### This script is a simple but potentially very secure password generator.
 It asks the user to input a chosen number of charcters they want their password to be and generates a random string of uppercase, lowercase, numbers, and special characters for the number of characters the user specified.

 # Setup

-### *Pyton must already be installed on your machine for this script to work.
+### *__Python must already be installed on your machine for this script to work__.
 If you do not already have python installed, go to [https://www.python.org/downloads/] and download the latest version for your OS.
 Make sure you check the "Add to PATH" checkbox during installation.*

 ### *To check if you already have a version of python installed on your machine, open a powershell window and run this command*
 ```powershell